Seeking to tap a larger number of small investors, the industry is going all out with investment plans as low as Rs100 SIP in mutual funds list.

 With Rs 100 SIP mutual fund schemes, the mutual fund industry has taken the micro-SIP revolution to rural India, where even a daily wage earner can participate in India’s equity markets.
 With the entry-level of SIP at ₹ 100 per month, investors would be in a better position to use ‘rupee cost averaging’ as investments regularly spread over some time would result in the average cost per unit coming down.
 We will get into the details of what is an SIP and what is meant by rupee cost averaging later in this blog.

 Disclaimer: Here is a Rs 100 SIP in mutual funds list below.
 We have picked the top returning (3-year) funds which allow a minimum SIP investment of Rs 100 per month.
 This is for information purposes only.
 This is in no way a recommendation that returns should be considered foremost before making any investment.
+This list was last updated on November 20, 2020.

 Equity funds are those funds that mostly invest in stocks of different companies depending on categorisations laid down by Sebi.
 Down below is a Rs 100 SIP mutual fund list for subcategories of equity funds: